CSIRO-GeoscienceAnalytics/spectral-tools/README.md

 I have tried various python only implementations of hull correction routines but haven't found them to be fast enough.
 I probably need to look closer at `qhull`.
 With that said their is python only hulls routine in the package.

 Additionaly, if you want to run the feature extraction method then you need to run your routine in a main guard.
 If you dont then it will not allow you to use the multiprocessor component.
 This initself is not a bad thing and for small datasets (<20000 spectra I guess) it probably isnt needed anyway.
-If you are extracting features from spectral imagery however then not using the main guard and the main_guard=True keyword in spectraltools.extraction.extract_spectral_features will run noticeably slower due to the large number of samples.
+If you are extracting features from spectral imagery however then not using the main guard and the main_guard=True keyword in spectraltools.extraction.extraction.extract_spectral_features will run noticeably slower due to the large number of samples.

 ## Whats in the spectraltools package?